 The 3rd level describes a specific group of products within the 2nd level.
-This specification can be a chemical structure (J1D cephalosporins) or it can describe an indication (N2C antimigraine) or a method of action (A3F gastroprokinetics).
+This specification can be a chemical structure (J1D CEPHALOSPORINS) or it can describe an indication (N2C ANTI-MIGRAINE PREPARATIONS) or a method of action (A3F GASTROPROKINETICS).

 The 4th level gives more details of the 3rd level (formulation, chemical description, mode of action, etc.)